What Is Ledum Essential Oil Used For

 by John Staughton (BASc, BFA) last updated -

-Ledum essential oil has a long list of impressive benefits, possibly including regulating thyroid activity, preventing inflammation, detoxifying the body, lowering cancer risk, eliminating anxiety, optimizing respiratory function, healing the skin, aiding weight loss efforts, and soothing headaches, just to name a few.
+Ledum essential oil has a long list of impressive benefits, possibly including regulating thyroid activity, preventing inflammation, detoxifying the body, eliminating anxiety, optimizing respiratory function, healing the skin, aiding weight loss efforts, and soothing headaches, just to name a few.

 There are also some side effects to ledum essential oil, however, such as skin inflammation, gastrointestinal distress, and potential complications if you are pregnant or on certain medications.
 However, if you use a moderate amount of this oil, and speak to your doctor before adding it to your natural health regimen, you should be able to avoid any negative side effects.